otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/10-react-1/10-react-1.md

 Let us create a new component.

-In the `src` directory, create a new file called `MyFirstComponent.jsx`.
+In the `src` directory, create a new directory called `components`.
+In the `components` directory, create a new file called `MyFirstComponent.jsx`.

 In `MyFirstComponent.jsx`, add the following code: